nasa/puma/README.md

   publisher={Elsevier}
 }
 ```

+See the [publications](./publications.md) file for a full list of papers on PuMA and its numerical methods.

 ## Contributing to PuMA
 Since PuMA is a free open-source code, any user is welcome to contribute or collaborate however they would like.
 If you are interested in significant development for your research goals, please contact either of the authors mentioned below.